 Can you drink water from springs/streams?

 When it comes to water, you have to be careful.
 It gets very hot in the summertime and you have to be sure to always carry enough supply to last for the whole day, which is usually at least 3 litres, depending on each individual.
-Hiking in the Alps will lead you past several streams and springs and temptation will surely be strong.
+Hiking in the Alps will lead you past several streams and springs when temptation will surely be strong.
 To your relief – yes, most streams and especially springs are drinkable.
 The most important thing to remember is not to drink from a standing water, like Triglav lakes.

 And last but not least…